crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

 - [Canceled] Define `split_css`
 - [Done] Prepare `css_text` and `css_uris`

+Ok, that's it for now.
+Next time we will finish the migration to fastapi.

 # Schedule

 - [ ] Override loader to use PathLoader